 Greening your Shoreline

-References and recipes for lakeshore property owners on Lake Sammamish and Lake Washington to use to improve shorelines for people and salmon.
+References and recipes for lakeshore property owners on Lake Sammamish and Lake Washington can use to improve shorelines for people and salmon.

 Predicting Climate Change Effects on Kokanee Habitat Suitability in Lake Sammamish